bojdell/skillhub/README.md

 # skillhub

-status: rough draft/work in progress
+status: rough draft/work in progress. contributions welcome

+may duplicate some content in other open source projs, but attempting to learn in public. see TODOs below

 ## overview